DLR-VF/PtAC-examples/README.md

 # Usage

-In order to run the [examples](https://github.com/DLR-VF/PtAC-examples/tree/master/notebooks), jupyter notebook should be installed and [PtAC-examples](https://github.com/DLR-VF/PtAC-examples) repository needs to be cloned:
+In order to run the [examples](https://github.com/DLR-VF/PtAC-examples/tree/master/notebooks), jupyter notebook should be installed:

 **1. open the Anaconda prompt (can be found on windows start menu) and navigate to your home folder**